 Goldendale Observatory State Park Heritage Site

-Fledgling astronomers and night photographers, find your bliss at Goldendale Observatory.
-Set in the hills above the Columbia River, this unique state park heritage site houses one of the nation’s largest, most accessible public telescopes.
-The site is famous for its dark skies and informative science programs.
+Set in the hills above the Columbia River, Goldendale Observatory State Park houses one of the nation’s largest public telescopes.
+The newly-renovated facility is known for informative science programs and vivid starry skies.

 Goldendale Observatory is a 5-acre facility on a hilltop 2,100 feet above sea level and 2 miles north of downtown Goldendale.
 The park, with its large public telescope, has attracted hundreds of thousands of sky-watchers since its dedication in 1973.